ryanallen/openmindapp/meditations/content.md

 7. May I be a guard for those who are protector less.[18]
 8. A guide for those who journey on the road.[18]
 9. For those who wish to go across water, May I be a boat, a raft, a bridge.[18]
-10.
+10. May I be an isle for those who yearn for landfall.[19]
+11. A lamp for those who long for light.[19]
+12. For those who need a resting place, a bed.[19]
+13. For everything that lives may I provide their livelihood and nourishment.[22]
-1. May all the pain of every living being be wholly scattered and destroyed!
+14. May all the pain of every living being be wholly scattered and destroyed![7]
-2.	...
+15. Embrace, abide, and train in the awakened attitude of mind, for the benefit of all beings.[22-24]

 Generate bhodicitta
 1. Imagine the Buddha